Looking beyond access: How do graduate perceptions of their work vary by socioeconomic disadvantage?

 The first thing we note from the figures in the main part of the briefing, as well as the additional tables supplied in the appendices, is that the relationship between socioeconomic disadvantage and the design/nature of work measure varies across the four nations.

 In England, we generally observe that those from more deprived backgrounds report lower design/nature of work scores.
 As mentioned in our previous insight, overlapping confidence intervals will not necessarily mean that the differences between two groups are not statistically significant.
-When examining whether the scores between decile 1 and another decile were significant through formal hypothesis testing, we found this to be the case at the 5 percent level in all instances, aside from when we compared decile 1 with decile 2.
+When examining whether the scores between decile 1 and another decile were significant through formal hypothesis testing, we found this to be the case at the 5 percent level in all instances, aside from when we compared decile 1 with decile 2 or 3.
 Further exploration of the individual components that constitute the composite measure illustrates that this differential in England is predominantly driven by the disparity in responses by socioeconomic disadvantage for the extent to which ‘work fits with future plans’.
 Indeed, no clear pattern emerges for the ‘skills used in study’ or ‘work is meaningful’ variable.

 Figure 1: Mean design and nature of work score by decile of measure of disadvantage (England)